melahn/java-trace-visualizer/README.md

 Flags:
   -i  <filename>  The name of the input file
-  -o  <filename>  The name of output file
+  -o  <filename>  The name of the output file
-  -s  <filename>  The name of stats file
+  -s  <filename>  The name of the stats file
   -g              Generate image from the PlantUML file -h              Help
 ```